 Read about our Board and Executive team to find out how we are run and how we make decisions.

-The Board is made up of the CQC’s Chair and commissioners.
-Together, they provide leadership and ensure that we are successful and sustainable in the longer term.
+Together they provide leadership and ensure that we are successful and sustainable in the longer term.

 Read about the subcommittees that work with the Board and Executive team to support their work.

-Audit and Risk Assurance Committee
+Audit and Corporate Governance Committee

 The committee is made up of three Board members and one independent non-executive member.